General flood information

 Flooding and planning

-National Policy set by the Government, decides what kind of development can be built in areas depending on what flood zone it is in.
+National Policy set by the Government, decides what kind of development are built in areas depending on what flood zone it is in.
 This means not building bungalows or having sleeping arrangements on ground floors in high-risk areas and identifying a place of safety in the event of a flood.

 Hull is a city built on former marshland that was drained so that the land could be farmed and habitable.
 With the closeness to the Humber Estuary and the River Hull, Hull is a city built on the floodplain.
 However, flood modelling identifies zones, and these zones determine what type of development can be built there.